 Proposed Civil Partner visa holders are not permitted to work in the UK.

 Our immigration lawyers regularly assist foreign national Proposed Civil Partners to relocate to the UK with their British citizen or settled partners.

 Whether you require expert advice on the requirements of the Immigration Rules, an independent assessment of your prospects of qualifying for a visa or professional assistance with preparing an immigration application, our immigration barristers can help.

 The financial requirement rules are particularly complex and include mandatory requirements in terms of the documentary evidence that must be provided to UK Visas and Immigration in order to demonstrate access to the relevant funds.
-Our immigration barristers specialise in assisting applicants with complicated financial circumstances to secure successful outcomes in their Proposed Civil Partner visa applications.
+Our immigration lawyers specialise in assisting applicants with complicated financial circumstances to secure successful outcomes in their Proposed Civil Partner visa applications.

 Our team of UK immigration lawyers will handle your case promptly and diligently until you achieve the desired outcome.
 Your dedicated UK immigration attorney will provide you with an estimated processing period for your case and keep you informed through each stage of the UK visa process.
 To expedite the processing of your application, we will ensure that your forms are meticulously completed and that you provide sufficient supporting documentation.

 However, please note that the UKVI processing time depends on several factors including the volume of cases the UKVI is receiving and whether there are any priority programs where UKVI gives precedence to applicants from war torn countries or countries affected by natural disasters.

 We can offer a fast-track service if your application is time sensitive.
 Please schedule a consultation to learn more about this package and all the services provided by our immigration lawyers.

 Hiring one of our qualified UK immigration attorneys can offer several benefits when applying for a visa.
 Here are some of the advantages: